Jaimomar99/deeplocpro/README.md

 In case of technical problems (bugs etc.) please contact packages@cbs.dtu.dk.

-Questions on the scientific aspects of the DeepLoc 2.0 method should go to Henrik Nielsen, hennin@dtu.dk.
+Questions on the scientific aspects of the DeepLocPro 1.0 method should go to Henrik Nielsen, hennin@dtu.dk.